renato-albuquerque/agechecker-jscourse-gustavoguanabara/README.md

 Project developed during the JavaScript Course with Gustavo Guanabara ("Curso em Vídeo"), in March/23.

-According to the time of day, some elements of the page change, such as: background color, message with the current time and image.
+*** CHANGE *** According to the time of day, some elements of the page change, such as: background color, message with the current time and image.

 🔗 [Click here to access]()